 The African Free School

 The African Free School created spaces in which free black children in New York could obtain an education that would prepare them to become contributing members of society.
-The curriculum offered by the African Free School differed dramatically in comparison to other black schools established within the 19th century United States because it adopted a formal model of education rather than a vocational one: vocational schools for black children often only contributed to continued cyclical socioeconomic disenfranchisement.
-Although the girls’ schools also incorporated sewing and knitting, both boys and girls were taught reading, writing, arithmetic, geography, and English grammar.
+Its curriculum differed dramatically in comparison to other black schools established in the United States in the 19th century, because it adopted a formal model of education rather than a vocational one.
+Vocational schools for black children often perpetuated cyclical socioeconomic disenfranchisement.
+Although the curriculum at the girls’ schools also incorporated sewing and knitting, both boys and girls were taught reading, writing, arithmetic, geography, and English grammar.
 Margaret Addle delivered a valedictory address in 1822, proving that girls at the African Free School were provided with the opportunity to excel, and were rewarded for doing so.

 — Summer Thomas